 Early Life

-Kwee Liong Tek was born in Bandung, Indonesia, in 1946.
-His family emigrated to Singapore in 1958.
-He is the second son of Henry Kwee Hian Liong, an Indonesian textile trader and real estate developer who founded Pontiac Land Group in 1961.
-Kwee is one of four brothers who collectively run the group.
+Kwee Liong Tek was born in 1946 in Bandung, Indonesia.
+His family, of Chinese-Indonesian descent, migrated to Singapore in 1958.
+Kwee is the second of four brothers, and they all hold key positions in Pontiac Land Group.
+His father, Henry Kwee, a textile trader and real estate developer, founded the Pontiac Land Group in 1961.

 Rise to Success